-A weekend staple for many New Yorkers, brunch is a perennial favorite and takes on many forms, from classic fare like Bloody Mary’s and eggs Benedict to modern plates incorporating global flavors.
-Below we present some of the hottest new options to hit the city’s dining scene.
+A weekend staple for many New Yorkers, brunch is a perennial favorite and takes on many forms, from classic fare like Bloody Marys and eggs Benedict to modern plates incorporating global flavors.
+Below we present some of the hottest new options to try this spring.

-This light-filled bistro at the Jane Hotel serves a seasonal Italian menu from breakfast to late night.
-For brunch, expect all-day favorites plus brunch-specific options like Joey’s yeasty waffle (named after Old Rose’s chef Joey Scalabrino) and a brunch pizza (pictured above) topped with egg, guanciale and smoked potato served in a sprawling space with a sleek, vintage vibe.
+This light-filled bistro at the Jane Hotel serves a seasonal Italian menu from breakfast to late-night.
+For brunch, expect all-day favorites plus brunch-specific options like Joey’s yeasty waffle (named after Old Rose’s chef Joey Scalabrino) and a brunch pizza (pictured above) topped with egg, guanciale and smoked potato served in a sprawling space (whose name is inspired by the Titanic) with a sleek, vintage vibe.